Orbit Culture: Tours

 The band was forced to cancel all of their shows in 2020 due to the pandemic of COVID-19, but joined Thy Art Is Murder, MALEVOLENCE, KING 810, and Alpha Wolf for an EU/UK at the end of 2021.

 They were also set to play at John Smith Rock Festival in July 2021, which was also later canceled due to the pandemic.

 Karlsson had an interview with Dead Press about his and the band's future plans.
 He mentioned he already had around 40 song ideas and that the band is working on new material.

-On 27 September 2021, the band announced that the United Talent Agency is now their booking agency worldwide.
+On 27 September 2021, the band announced that the United Talent Agency is now their booking agency worldwide.In 2022, Orbit Culture joined In Flames for fifteen shows during Orbit Culture's first U.S. tour, which led to the band also joining In Flames' European tour later that year.

 On 19 January 2024, the band joined Machine Head on their "SLAUGHTER THE MARTØUR" world tour with a total of 29 concerts in the U.S. and Canada.
 This first North America leg features Fear Factory, Orbit Culture, and Gates to Hell as support bands.

 Following the release of The Forgotten EP, the band announced their first ever EU/UK headline tour, "Descending Into Madness Tour 2024", with the bands Bite Down and Defects as openers.

 In April 2024, Slipknot announced that Orbit Culture would be joining Knocked Loose and Vended as opening bands on their "Here Comes the Pain" tour to celebrate the 25th anniversary of their self-titled debut album.
 Orbit Culture announced on social media in May 2024 that they would be adding additional headlining stops in North America between show dates.
 The tour featured the band's first-ever appearances in South America, as well as their first Latin America headline show in Mexico City.

 Orbit Culture joined Bullet for My Valentine and Trivium as a special guest on their "The Poisoned Ascendancy Tour" in celebration of the anniversaries of Bullet for My Valentine's The Poison and Trivium's Ascendancy albums.